 Asking questions is helpful

 Spend more time as the salesperson for your company than being the CEO.
 CEO doesn’t get you anything, it’s the sales.
-So train yourself to be a good sales person to market your product.
+So train yourself to be a good salesperson to market your product.

 On feeling nervous about selling her product

 Have a very good product.
 A product will sell itself.
 Have good ingredients in your product.
 Challenge anyone to taste your product and see that it is the best in the market.
-I pride myself in having the best stew in a jar in the market and I challenge anybody to try it.
+I pride myself on having the best stew in a jar in the market and I challenge anybody to try it.
 Well, I will not cut corners on my product.
 I had experience in corporate America, where my ethical standing cost me a position but I’m glad I stood on my grounds.
-It is very refreshing when you take a position, although it’s not popular but you know in your heart that it is the right thing and at the end it is the right thing and everyone will respect you for that.
+It is very refreshing when you take a position, although it’s not popular you know in your heart that it is the right thing and in the end, it is the right thing and everyone will respect you for that.

 Same thing with my manufacturers.
 I don’t cut corners.
 Use the ingredients I talked about.
 I don’t care what the price is, it needs to taste authentic, the way I eat it in my house.

-On challenges she has learned most from
+On challenges, she has learned most from

 When I started, I had a co-packer and I depended on the co-packer to produce the product while I focus on selling.
 As my business started to grow, one day, I got a certified mail from the co-packer and said they would not produce my product anymore because I was too demanding on the quality of ingredients they can have in the product.
 At that time, I didn’t have any certification on how to produce the product that will last three years in the jar.
-So, I was forced to go take the classes to get certification on manufacturing of my products.
+So, I was forced to go take the classes to get certification in the manufacturing of my products.
 So now, I am a certified manufacturer of my product.
 It cost money, it cost time but that failure propelled me into becoming a manufacturer myself.

 If her cultural heritage gave her an advantage in business

 Being Nigerian cuts both ways.
-We think we can do everything; we have no hindrances with the best, then you come to this country and you find out that there is lot of game to play in corporate America and in the real world of selling your product.
+We think we can do everything; we have no hindrances with the best, then you come to this country and you find out that there is a lot of game to play in corporate America and in the real world of selling your product.
 How you navigate that comes with the experience especially when you don’t have people to hold you by the hand.
 We are the first generation of people to come to America and trying to fill our way through and now that we know, we are going to teach it to the rest and say this is how we did it and survive.